-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts of assets, liabilities, disclosures of contingent liabilities, revenues, and expenditures/expenses reported in the financial statements and accompanying notes.
-These estimates include assessing the collectability of receivables and the useful lives of capital assets.
-Although these estimates as well as all estimates are based on management's knowledge of current events and actions it may undertake in the future, they may ultimately differ with actual results.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the Agency's management to make estimates and assumptions that affect the amounts of assets, liabilities, disclosures of contingent liabilities, revenues, and expenditures/expenses reported in the financial statements and accompanying notes.
+These estimates include assessing the collectability of receivables and the useful lives of capital assets and the amortization of the right-of-use intangible (GASB 87).
+Although these estimates as well as others are based on management's knowledge of current events and actions it may undertake in the future, they may ultimately differ with actual results.